 The Wentzville Police Department offers guided tours of our headquarters for groups of 15 or less.
 Most often these tours are held for scouting groups, daycare facilities, or church groups.

-The arrange a tour of the Wentzville Police Department, contact our Public Relations Department at (636) 639-2171.
+The arrange a tour of the Wentzville Police Department, contact our Business/Residential Liaison Officer at (636) 639-2171.
 Please allow a minimum of two weeks notice to schedule a tour for your group.

 Special Olympics Torch Run